centerforaisafety/cluster-docs-old/_posts/2023-05-03-cais-cluster-documentation.md

 ssh cais
 ```

 **Important note:** Please do not do any work on the login node.
-This includes installing things (request a cpu node to do so).
+This includes installing things (request a CPU node to do so).
 Nix is the only exception to this rule.

 Test out requesting a node.